5 Benefits of Self-Service Analytics

 Self-service analytics is a form of business intelligence in which business users are empowered to perform queries and generate reports on their own leveraging easy-to-use BI tools, with minimal IT support.
 Business users can easily analyze their data, build ad hoc reports, and modify them with very little training.

-Gartner estimates that by 2020, the number of data and analytics experts in the business units will grow at three times the rate of experts in IT departments, which will force companies to rethink their organizational models and skillsets.
+According to Gartner, the number of data and analytics experts in the business units will grow at three times the rate of experts in IT departments, which will force companies to rethink their organizational models and skillsets.
 There is an increased interest in self-service analytics driven by changing business needs and roles such as the citizen data scientist.
 But enabling self-service analytics across the enterprise involves much more than just deploying user-friendly tools.
-Many organizations are unprepared for the organizational changes and resources needed to manage, scale, and maintain self-service analytics.
+Many organizations are unprepared for the organizational changes and resources needed to manage, scale, and maintain them.

 Self-Service Analytics Considerations